kevinpastor/zmk-config/README.md

 ![Standard layers preview](img/standard-keymap.png)
 *Layout preview generated on [keyboard-layout-editor.com](http://www.keyboard-layout-editor.com/#/gists/14c5c6b4de6c618dfc265b5b77a0cff0)*

-The overall design of the standard layers has been greatly influenced by the gaming layers.
+The overall design of the standard layers has been greatly influenced by the gaming layers described below.
 The reasoning behind this is to keep the same muscle memory across both groups of layers.

+Home row mods is setup to use the right variant of the modifiers on the right hand side to allow to switch hand if the modifier on the wrong hand was pressed.
+The right hand side `Alt` is the exception to this to avoid having `AltGr` registered with the Canadian French Windows layout.

+The Canadian French Windows layout needs to be used in order for the symbols and some other characters to register properly.

-Some macros have been used for symbols because of an issue when using Windows RDP with the keyboard over Bluetooth.
+Some macro behaviors have been used for symbols because of an issue when using Windows RDP with the keyboard over Bluetooth.

 #### Alpha Layer